-Comedic great Dom DeLuise would have turned 80 years old today.
+Comedy great Dom DeLuise would have turned 80 today.
 He was funny on his own, but when he got together with his friends, he was downright hilarious.
-We remembered some of his best collaborations in this story originally published in May of last year.
+(Wikimedia Commons / Allan Warren)

-We'll start out with Mel Brooks.
-DeLuise appeared in quite a few of Brooks's movies: The Twelve Chairs, Blazing Saddles, Silent Movie, History of the World, Part I, Spaceballs, and Robin Hood: Men in Tights, in which he played shady character Don Giovanni.
+We'll start out with Brooks.
+DeLuise appeared in quite a few of Brooks's movies, including The Twelve Chairs, Blazing Saddles, Silent Movie, History of the World Part I, Spaceballs and Robin Hood: Men in Tights, in which he played shady character Don Giovanni.

 Don Bluth is another director who loved to work with Dom DeLuise – but just for his vocal talent.
 DeLuise's voice, dripping with character, was perfect for Bluth's animated features like All Dogs Go to Heaven, An American Tail, A Troll in Central Park, and The Secret of NIMH – with DeLuise stealing the show as goofy crow Jeremy.

 And we can't forget DeLuise's frequent costar, Burt Reynolds.
-The two were good friends offscreen, and onscreen they collaborated in Smokey and the Bandit II, All Dogs Go to Heaven, The End, The Best Little Whorehouse in Texas, and, of course, the classic screwball comedies Cannonball Run and Cannonball Run II.
+Good friends off camera, onscreen they collaborated in Smokey and the Bandit II, All Dogs Go to Heaven, The End, The Best Little Whorehouse in Texas, and, of course, the classic screwball comedies Cannonball Run and Cannonball Run II.
 We love watching Captain Chaos make an appearance.